formula-usi/warmup-assignment/README.md

 ### Task

-Build a deep neural network model that performs lane-keeping and that is able to drive our little training track (see picture below).
+Build a deep neural network model that performs lane-keeping and that is able to drive our ~~little~~ short? training track (see picture ~~below~~ above?).
 The vehicle should be able to drive up to **10 laps** in autonomous mode with the least number of failures (i.e., crashes or out of track episodes).

 ## Requisites
 Python 3.7, git 64 bit, miniconda 3.7 64 bit.